 Is FAFSA Required for College Applications

-You are not required to complete the FAFSA to apply to colleges and universities.
-You will only complete the FAFSA if you need financial aid to help you pay for school, and your school participates in federal student aid.
+You are not required to complete the FAFSA to apply for admission to colleges and universities.
+In some states you may be required to complete the FAFSA to graduate from high school—regardless of your future plans.
+For other students, you will only complete the FAFSA if you need financial aid to help you pay for school, and your school participates in federal student aid.
 You can always double-check your school’s policies to determine what is expected of you.

 Financial Aid Eligibility Graduate School

-Graduate students are eligible to receive federal student aid.
-Graduate students will not be eligible for need-based federal aid (like the Federal Pell Grant, or Direct Subsidized Loan), but will be eligible for Direct Unsubsidized Loans and Direct PLUS Loans.
-States and schools may also offer additional aid opportunities to graduate students.
+Graduate students or professional students are eligible to receive federal student aid.
+Graduate or professional students will not be eligible for need-based federal aid (like the Federal Pell Grant, or Direct Subsidized Loan), but will be eligible for Direct Unsubsidized Loans and Direct PLUS Loans.
+States and schools may also offer additional aid opportunities to graduate or professional students.

 Filling Out the FAFSA – Step-by-Step